imanojkumar/Password_Generator_in_R/README.md

-# Password Genrator in R
+# Password Generator in R

 This script in R generates a password with consists of __"letters"__ , __"LETTERS"__ , __"Numbers Between 0 and 9"__ and __"Special Characters (e.g. &, ^ etc)"__.